BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

 val componentName = context.getComponentName<MainActivity>()
 ```

-Determine whether the apps has been installed.
+Determine whether the app has been installed.

 > The following example